-- 2.1 This guide is one of a series of Supplementary Planning Documents (SPDs) that form part of the Local Development Framework of Exeter.
-This Householder's Guide to Extension Design and Alterations SPD amplifies Local Plan design guidance policies DG1 and DG4 (see below) and, together with the National Planning Policy Framework, forms the basis for Exeter City Council's determination of planning applications. - 2.2 Extensions, individually and cumulatively, can significantly impact townscape and living conditions for neighbours.
+- 2.1 This guide is one of a series of Supplementary Planning Documents (SPDs) that provide more detailed advice on planning policies.
+This Householder's Guide: Design of Extensions and Alterations SPD amplifies current Local Plan First Review 1995-2011 design guidance policies DG1 and DG4 (see box for policy wording) and, together with the National Planning Policy Framework, forms the basis for Exeter City Council's determination of planning applications.
+The objective of the Local Plan First Review 1995-2011 design guidance policies is to promote good design in all development proposals. - 2.2 This Householder's Guide: Design of Extensions and Alterations SPD is likely to need updating once the emerging Exeter Plan, the new Local Plan for Exeter, is adopted. - 2.3 This SPD provides further advice on the design of householder extensions and alterations as these, individually and cumulatively, can significantly impact townscape and living conditions.
 No proposal is too small to have an impact, and Exeter City Council requires all applications to achieve high standards of design and living conditions.
-Applicants are advised to appoint an architect or other appropriately qualified professional to carry out the design work. - 2.3 Many places and streets in Exeter are designated as 'conservation areas', where additional policy and legal protection exists to help conserve and enhance the character and appearance of these historic areas. - 2.4 There are also a number of well-designed areas of housing within the city that have a strong, distinct character, which include designed open amenity areas and public spaces.
+Applicants are advised to appoint an architect or other appropriately qualified professional to carry out the design work. - 2.4 Many places and streets in Exeter are designated as 'conservation areas', where additional policy and legal protection exists to help conserve and enhance the character and appearance of these historic areas. - 2.5 There are also a number of well-designed areas of housing within the city that have a strong, distinct character, which include designed open amenity areas and public spaces.
 Examples include the post war housing around Wonford including Burnthouse Lane and Rifford Road areas, and newer developments at Gras Lawn and Wyvern Barracks either side of Barrack Road.
 These unique characteristics should be protected, and further guidance is provided in this document.